rehabas/next-js-router/README.md

 ## Linking between pages

-Now you need to navigate to these pages you created because you are just going to your browser inputting the URLs there no user will be doing that, so in order to navigate for example from `details` to `person`:
+Now you need to navigate to these pages you created because you are just going to your browser inputting the URLs and there is no user will be doing that, so to navigate, for example, from `details` to `person`:

 In `detail.js`